himanshu-sharma2018/Age_Calculater/README.md

 # Age_Calculater
-This is a simple age calulater program written in java.
+This is a simple age calulater program written in java which gives you the current Age.